General Council Meetings

-At the 2019 AGM, GC (General Council) agreed to hold regular 'open' meetings for members to come along and see how we work.
+At the 2019 AGM, General Council (GC) agreed to hold regular 'open' meetings for members to come along and see how we work.
 It’s an opportunity to learn more about what we do, how we do it, and maybe see if it’s something you’d like to get involved with.
+Regrettably, due to the current COVID-19 pandemic and Government rules regarding gatherings, we cannot hold open meetings but we still wish to be as transparent as we can be and welcome members' input.
+If you have any questions or concerns in the meantime please email the General Secretary .

-Documentation will be archived on our Agendas & Minutes page here.
+Documentation will also be archived on our Agendas & Minutes page .

 What is GC?